hasura/react-apollo-todo/react-apollo/tutorial/app/public-todos/fetch-public/Index.md

 Let's define the graphql query to be used:

-Open `src/Todo/TodoQueries.js` and add the following code:
+Open `src/components/Todo/TodoQueries.js` and add the following code:

 ```
 const QUERY_PUBLIC_TODO = gql`
   query fetch_todos($todoLimit: Int, $todoId: Int) {
     todos(
       where: { is_public: { _eq: true }, id: { _gt: $todoId } }
-      order_by: created_at_desc
+      order_by: { created_at: desc }
       limit: $todoLimit
     ) {
       id